carousel/php-design-patterns/clasification.md

 *   run-time binding of the implementation
 *   makes things work before design
 *   common interface for implementation
+*   make things work after they are designed
 ###Proxy
 *   only one relationship (static?)
 *   provide a surrogate or placeholder for another object to control access to it